AdobeDocs/cis-photoshop-api-docs/src/pages/getting-started/index.md

 contributors:
   - https://github.com/khound
 ---
-# Getting started with Photoshop and Lightroom API
+# Getting started with Photoshop

-The first step in accessing the Photoshop and Lightroom APIs is getting authenticated.
+The first step in accessing the Photoshop APIs is getting authenticated.
 For that you will need an Authorization Token and an API Key.
 With the steps below, we'll show you how to gain access and make your first `hello world` call.

 ## Get access

-Here are the steps to get started with the Photoshop and Lightroom APIs.
+Here are the steps to get started with the Photoshop APIs.

 ### Getting started from Developer Console